Anxiety Medication for Dogs and CatsLast updated: April 26, 2022

 - Serotonin (5-HT2A) Antagonist/Reuptake Inhibitor (Trazodone) for dogs

-Check out our pharmacy for your pet's prescription needs.
-If you have a question about a prescription item, call our experienced and knowledgeable Pet Care Pros at 800.786.4751.
+Check out the Revival Animal Health pharmacy for your pet's prescription needs.
+If you have any questions about pet medication for anxiety call us at 800.786.4751.

 The materials, information and answers provided through this website are not intended to replace the medical advice or services of your personal veterinarian or other pet health care professional.
 Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical attention.